-Her primary influences are Yayoi Kusama, Rachmaninoff, Shakespeare, Aristotle, Greta Gerwig, Cy Twombly, Murakami, and Studio Ghibli films.
-She has held collaborative pianist positions at the Interlochen Academy of the Arts, the University of Michigan, and the Manhattan School of Music.
-Lucy has degrees from Western Michigan University and will graduate from the Manhattan School of Music in May 2018.
+Her primary influences are Yayoi Kusama, Rachmaninoff, Greta Gerwig, Cy Twombly, Murakami, and Studio Ghibli films.
+She has held collaborative pianist positions at New Yorrk University, Interlochen Academy of the Arts, the University of Michigan, and the Manhattan School of Music.

 Lucy Yao has degrees from the Manhattan School of Music and Western Michigan University.
 Her current teacher is Inesa Sinkevych.